1927 Auckland Rugby League season: Round 14

+Lindsay Simons debuted for Devonport as a 17 year old.
+He played for Auckland in 1929 and trialed for the New Zealand side before transferring to Wellington in 1930 where he played for their representative side.

 The games at Carlaw Park were played in poor conditions with all teams covered in mud by the end.
 The City v Grafton game at Victoria Park saw a large number of juniors playing for each side, said to be about ten in total with some coming up from as low as the fifth grade.
 With the retirement of Bert Avery the captaincy was taken over by Grafton's small halfback, E. Lucas.
 Lucas, normally a halfback moved out to standoff once more with Martin continuing in the halfback position where he debuted a week earlier.
 Lindsay Simons debuted at fullback for Devonport.
 With the score 3-3 at halftime, Craddock Dufty won the game for Newton with a penalty who had to finish the game with 12 players after their forward, Henry, had to leave the field with a head injury.
 Dufty's goal meant that a playoff was needed to decide the champion.
 Rhodes played halfback for Devonport as Stan Webb was unavailable due to a broken bone in his hand.